TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/how-to-serve-plugins/plugin-bundles.md

 ---

-If you’re using Tyk OAS APIs, then you can find details of how to configure your API to use plugin bundles [here]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/oas" >}}).

-If you're using Tyk Classic APIs, then you find details of how to your API to use plugin bundles [here]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/classic" >}}).

 ### Creating plugin bundles

 Tyk provides the Bundle CLI tool as part of the `tyk` binary.
 For further details please visit the [Bundle CLI tool]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/bundle-cli" >}}) page.

+---

+## Next Steps

+If you’re using Tyk OAS APIs, then you can find details of how to configure your API to use plugin bundles [here]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/oas" >}}).

+If you're using Tyk Classic APIs, then you find details of how to your API to use plugin bundles [here]({{< ref "/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/classic" >}}).